jackiehjm/stx-docs/doc/source/updates/kubernetes/handling-kubernetes-update-orchestration-failures.rst

 .. _jkf1590184623714-ul-rdf-4pq-5lb:

--   **Reason**: alarms from platform are present.
+-   **Reason**: Alarms from platform are present.

-    -   **Action**: suggests that an alarm has been raised since the creation of the strategy.
+    -   **Action**: This suggests that an alarm has been raised since the creation of the strategy.
 Address the cause of the new alarm, delete the strategy and try creating and applying a new strategy.

--   **Reason**: unable to migrate instances.
+-   **Reason**: Unable to migrate instances.

     -   **Action**: See :ref:`Kubernetes Version Upgrade Operations Requiring Manual Migration